 Many countries run golden passport and visa programmes which offer fast-track citizenship or residency to foreign nationals in exchange for substantial investment in the country – often in real estate.

 Golden passports and visas are highly desirable for those associated with corruption because they offer access to a safe haven for their stolen wealth.
-Golden visas limit exposure to the risk-based approach of banks, allow the corrupt to travel under the radar of sanctions regimes or even serve as a get-out-of-jail-free card, allowing them and their dependents to evade law enforcement or prosecution at home.
+These schemes limit exposure to the risk-based approach of banks, allow the corrupt to travel under the radar of sanctions regimes or even serve as a get-out-of-jail-free card, allowing them and their dependents to evade law enforcement or prosecution at home.

 Our research shows that despite the risks, a number of schemes operating in the EU have revealed alarming flaws in their architecture.